 - Work that you’ve submitted to competitions (even if it wasn’t shortlisted).

 Negative feedback can take a lot of forms: sometimes, it’s simply a lack of positive feedback.
 Maybe your book isn’t selling, your blog posts aren’t getting any comments, editors never seem to respond to your pitches.

-We all tend to fixate on the one nasty comment, one bad review, one line of criticism from an editor … it’s just human nature.
+We all tend to fixate on that one nasty comment, one bad review, one line of criticism from an editor … it’s just human nature.
 But it is discouraging, and it’s important to remind yourself this is just one tiny piece of feedback.

 I find it also helps to remember that the feedback is, often, not really about me.
 It’s about the person giving it.
 If someone writes a mean comment on one of my blog posts, chances are, they were simply having a bad day and lashed out at the nearest target.
 It doesn’t mean I’m a terrible writer.

 If you’ve genuinely lost interest in a goal, you may want to simply stop trying to reach it.
 Often, though, you don’t need to give up entirely.
 Instead, review your writing goals and consider modifying them.